. . .

 photo ©dusand

-Rooted in the processes of Jerzy Grotowski's Art as Vehicle period, my practice combines a contemporary performance aesthetic with a strange fascination for Polish Romanticism.
+Though my practice is firmly rooted in Jerzy Grotowski's notion of Art as vehicle, my ongoing output is by definition more akin with his Theatre of Productions period.
 I began my career working for ten years full time as an actor in the Warsaw-based Studium Teatralne company of Piotr Borowski, a long-term associate of Grotowski during his late Pontedera phase.
 For me, the essence of this formative work was in its physical training.
 A rigorous investigation into the relationship between the body and space, between precision, improvisation and intuition; the aim, a creative onstage existence, a continual search, on a moment by moment basis, for what and where the performer's attention is.

 In a break from this tradition, I undertook what became a series of collaborations over several years as a performer with Bojan Jablanovec's Via Negativa theatre company in Ljubljana.
 In my opinion, the importance of the VN approach is its focus on communicating to the audience via an "essential" creative message devised from the personal experience of the performers.